 A sudden onset of acute symptoms and an absence of other physical findings usually mean peripheral vestibular disease.
 You and your vet may elect to wait a few days to see if improvement occurs before doing extensive diagnostics.
 After some online research, this was the choice I made for Meadow.
 Some vets will prescribe corticosteroids to reduce swelling and antibiotics just in case the cause is inside the brain.
 Ultimately, the final diagnosis of old-dog vestibular disease is made by the self-limiting nature of the symptoms.
 According to Dr. Sturges, 5 to 10 percent of dogs who experience this problem may have additional episodes.

-Unfortunately, like Meadow, many dogs with vestibular disease are initially misdiagnosed as having seizures.
+Unfortunately, like Meadow, many dogs with vertigo are initially misdiagnosed as having seizures.
 In some instances, unable to afford expensive diagnostics or consult a neurologist, the distressed owners put the dog down, fearing he or she has suffered brain damage and won’t recover, or will suffer repeated seizures in the future.
 “That’s sad,” says Dr. Sturges.
 “There’s no reason to put them down.
 We don’t often see brain damage in dogs.
 A seriously long seizure could cause damage, but don’t jump to euthanize, even in cases of seizure,” she emphasizes.